anjalimudaliar/CS_WI_6905_Group_3/README.md

 Tech Stack
 Frontend (User Interface)

-Since the UI needs to be interactive, responsive, and modern, the best approach is to use:

     React.js (for component-based UI)
     Next.js (for server-side rendering and better SEO, optional) Tailwind CSS (for easy styling)